TheMR-777/MyLegacy/C#/Auto-Updater v4 - JSONified/Technical Documentation/sla_upgradation_v4.md

 4. Restoration of the client context:
    - The files and folders mentioned in the `restoration` array are restored from the latest backup, if present.

-5. Initiates the client app with the argument: `--silent-start`.
+5. Initiates the client app with `client_context.arguments`.
+Following are the supported arguments:
-   - The client app runs in the background without starting the main window immediately.
+   - `--silent-start`: The client app runs in the background without starting the main window immediately.

 ### Exception Cases